 In the Summary Grid, items with errors are indicated by a red circle with an exclamation point (”!”).
 The error icon also appears on the tabs that contain errors.
 Error types include:

-Bing Ads Editor makes it easy to focus on critical items first.
+The Bing Ads Editor management tool makes it easy to focus on critical items first.
 Just sort or filter by the notification type, or click the View errors button in the Errors notification bar.
 The error view reveals only items with errors.
 It enables the error message column, which explains how to correct them.
-Once you’ve corrected all errors, click Back to All view.
+Once you’ve corrected all errors, click View and select the preset view All.

 If your campaigns contain data generating warnings, the Warning notification bar replaces the Error notification bar.
 This occurs when you are in All view.
-Click View warnings to filter by the warning notification type.
+Click the View menu and choose Warnings to filter by the warning notification type.

 If you modify the data generating warnings and return to the All view, the Information notification bar replaces the Warning notification bar.
 This occurs when your campaigns contain data generating information notifications.
 Close Notification bars to increase your work area.
 You can always return to a view by selecting it from the View menu.

-We’ve just covered many powerful features of an updated Bing Ads Editor that give you greater control over getting and posting ad copy.
+We’ve just covered many powerful features and offered a wide range of Bing Ads Editor tips to help you gain greater control over accessing and posting ad copy.
 You can use Bing Ads Editor to edit campaigns, ad groups, ads and keywords quickly and efficiently.

 Thanks for reading this training on Bing Ads Editor account management tips.
 Continue your training or take the Bing Ads Accredited Professional exam to become accredited.

 Please note all features in this training may not be available in your market.